lxrswdd/Hi-Light/README.md

 ## 💡 Demo
-### Demo Video can be found in the supplementary material.
+### ‼️Demo videos can be found in the supplementary material.‼️
 <div align="center">

 [![]](https://github.com/user-attachments/assets/becdc6bb-5238-4817-84e3-5b90f7a7313c)